deepak-bala/basho_docs/source/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 **fullsync max_fssink_node**

 The ‘max_fssink_node’ limits the number of fullsync workers allowed to run on each individual node in a sink cluster.
 This is a hard limit for all fullsync sources interacting with the sink cluster.
 Thus, multiple simultaneous source connections to the sink cluster will have to share the sink node’s number of maximum connections.
 This value defaults to 2.
 Only affects nodes on the sink cluster on which this parameter is defined via the configuration file or command line.
+This value can be made persistent via the `max_fssink_cluster` configuration variable in app.config.
+See the Configuration guide for more information.

 * *Syntax* `riak-repl fullsync max_fssink_cluster <value>`
 * *Default* 2